Skip to content

 tested -n/--threads

-Specify the number of threads tested should use.
-If set to 0, will not use any threads (nor invoke the threading library - LuaLanes - at all) and will just run the tests sequentially.
+Specify the number of threads tested should use (default to 4).
+If set to 0, it will not use any threads (nor load the threading library - LuaLanes - at all and will run the tests sequentially.
+Each thread is setup to process a test file, so individual tests will not be processed by different threads.
 There is a small thread spin-up cost, but if you have a lot of tests it is generally negligible.
-Also, if you have a lot of resources available on your computer, increasing the number of threads could help run tests faster.
+Also, if you have a lot of resources available on your computer and a lot of individual test files, increasing the number of threads could help run tests faster.

 tested -z/--custom-formatter